DigitalPublishingToolkit/tod58/md/08chapter7.md

 participated, but was already aware that this was possibly not very sustainable.
 And again, soon after Elektra’s departure the project fell apart for a number of reasons.
-One reason, according to Ignacio’s report[^07chapter7_5] was that the people in the poor neighborhoods of Valparaiso were not motivated enough.
+One reason, according to Ignacio’s report[^08chapter7_5] was that the people in the poor neighborhoods of Valparaiso were not motivated enough.
 They probably did not feel they had a real stake in the project.

 It does not necessarily have to be that way.
-Carlos Rey-Moreno works at the University of Western Cape in South Africa.
-His project, which also received support through the Open Call of the Confine EU project, created a wireless mesh network and Voice-Over-IP (VOIP) project in a tribal area in the Eastern Cape province, where the Mankosi people live.[^07chapter7_6] Here, the aim has been from the beginning to involve the community as much as possible to create a sustainable model for a village telco.
+Carlos Rey-Moreno works at the University of Eastern Cape in South Africa.
+His project, which also received support through the Open Call of the Confine EU project, created a wireless mesh network and Voice-Over-IP (VOIP) project in a tribal area in the Eastern Cape province, where the Mankosi people live.[^08chapter7_6] Here, the aim has been from the beginning to involve the community as much as possible to create a sustainable model for a village telco.
 As Carlos Rey-Moreno told me in an interview, it is important to consider the specific circumstances that came together.